 This is a color model animator sheet.
 This was used in making the 1957 Warner Bros.
 Merrie Melodies cartoon "Don't Axe Me" directed by Robert McKimson.
 The short was released on January 4, 1958 and stars Daffy Duck, Elmer Fudd and Barnyard Dawg.
 Farmer Elmer Fudd agrees to provide a duck to his wife for dinner.
 Daffy Duck has been a moocher on Elmer's farm and has therefore not endeared himself to Fudd or to Fudd's dog.
 So, axe in hand, Elmer, with the dog's help, chases Daffy, intending to slaughter the pesty, black duck.
+A color model is a rare first generation copy from the original master.
+In the early days of cartoon production the photocopying and reproduction techniques of today did not exist.
+This first generation copy was most likely created using a spirit copier, the most common means of reproduction in the 40's and 50's.
+First generation color model sheets were distributed to all principal animators working on early cartoon productions.
+It was their guide from the Master Animator.
+A truly rare find.

 Image Size: 11" x 8.5"